thegamecracks/discord.py-i18n-demo/README.md

 This project is a demonstration of how to set up gettext localization (at a beginner level) and integrate it into discord.py v2.0!

-Check out the [tutorial] if you want to build this from scratch.
+Check out the [onboarding] if you want to learn how the package works.
-If you just want to test out the example, install this repository, write a [config.toml] in your current working directory, start the bot, then use the "@mention sync" command.
+If you just want to test out the package then install this repository, create a [config.toml] file in your current working directory, start the bot, then use the "@mention sync" command.

 ```sh
 python -m pip install git+https://github.com/thegamecracks/discord.py-i18n-demo